kipkurui/H3ABioNet-ML-glossary/pages/categories/supervised/classification/classification.md

 ---

-The computer learns from data input, and then uses the learning to classify new observations into different groups.
-This may be simple (bi-class) like whether a person is male or female; or multiclass e.g. document classification.
-Some examples include: Linear classifiers (logistic regression, naïve Bayes classifier), Support Vector Machines, Decision Treess, Boosted Trees, Random Forest, Neural Networks, Nearest Neighbour.
+The computer learns from data input and then uses the learning to categorize new observations into different groups; can be simple (bi-class) like whether a person is male or female, or multiclass, e.g. document classification.
+Some examples include Linear classifiers (logistic regression, naïve Bayes classifier), Support Vector Machines, Decision Trees, Boosted Trees, Random Forest, Neural Networks, Nearest Neighbour.